fernandes-cheryl/Diwali-Sales-Data-Analysis-Project-Using-Python/README.md

 ## Conclusion
 Married women from the age group of 26-35 from states Uttar Pradesh, Maharashtra and Karnataka working in IT, healthcare and aviation are more likely to buy products from the food, clothing and apparel and Electronics category.

+The target audience is married women from ags 26 to 35.
+Hence advertisements and marketing strategies can focus on this audience more.
+More distribution centres can be opened up in Uttar Pradesh, Maharashtra and Karnataka to meet demands.
+High grossing category products should be stocked up to meet customer requirements.

+## Scope for Further Analysis
+Perhaps inventory records would shine more light if customer requirements are met.